nandkumar1000/Elementarium/README.md

 * Periodic Table 🧪

+* Greetings from this reprository In this repository, you can check every element's atomic number, atomic mass, and element name.

 # Abstract 🌌🔬

 Embark on an enthralling voyage through the cosmos of chemistry with our captivating web-based periodic table! 🚀